danvk/aoc2024/README.md

 I think GitHub copilot is familiar with previous year's Advent of Code, the autocomplete is rather surprisingly good.

 I'm surprised how much ceremony there is to pass a function around in Elixir. `&Day2.apply_instrs/2` instead of just `apply_instrs`.
 I guess the `/2` helps with resolution, but why the `&`?

+`&Day2.apply_instrs(&1, &2, 2)`: Is there shorthand for binding just the first or last argument of a function?